 Back in September, the Student Wireless Wi-Fi was shut down for personal devices, leaving CHS students who use non-school issued computers without the ability to get online.
-This has left students who don’t use Chromebooks to resort to personal hotspots and the staff wireless network, which is rumored to also be shut down relatively soon.
+This has resulted in students who don’t use Chromebooks to resort to personal hotspots and the staff wireless network, which is rumored to also be shut down relatively soon.
 Why is this?
 What’s the staff’s motive to shut down the Wi-Fi, and how is the student body responding?

 KTR interviewed Charlottesville High School’s Technical Support Specialist, Rod Durrer, who was able to touch on why administration disabled Student Wireless on non-CCS devices.